frank-zago/ch341-i2c-spi-gpio/README.rst

 at24 linux driver tries to write a byte at a time, and doesn't wait at all (or enough) between writes.
 Data corruption on writes does occur.

-The driver doesn't support detection of I2C device present on the bus.
-Apparently when a device is not present at a given address, the CH341 will return an extra byte of data, but the driver doesn't support that.
-This may be addressed in a future patch.

 The GPIOs
 ---------